-Status: Foundations and the temporary support structures are substantially complete.
+Status: Foundations and temporary support structures were completed in mid-September 2010.

 STEP 2 - INSTALL ROADWAYS

 The roadway boxes are being lifted into place by using the shear-leg crane barge.
 The boxes are being bolted and welded together atop the temporary support trusses to form two continuous parallel steel roadway boxes.